How Auditors Can Optimize Inventory Audits in 2020

 - Understand where the value is in the warehouse.
 Prior to stepping into the warehouse, study its accounting.
 Spend time learning what the inventory is comprised of, what the outliers are, and identify where the value and risk is.
 Look at items that are different from the rest of the population.
 Reviewing reconciliations and roll-forwards for reconciling items can show what management is having difficulty with and indicate where you want to spend most of your time.
 This information can help you optimize your inventory audit to spend more time on high value items with the greatest risk to your financial statements.

 - Take a Socratic approach.
 The most effective way to learn the inventory system is to ask as many questions as possible and not make any assumptions.
 Sit down with management and warehouse teams to learn how they receive inventory and process it in the system of record (SAP, Oracle, etc), as well as how they process and run reports.
 Be specific and ask if there are any issues they are experiencing in the system and steps that have been taken to address them.
 These conversations will better position you to spend your time where management is spending its time and experiencing issues, setting you up for a more effective audit.

 - Look at the results of cycle counts.
 Variances in cycle counts provide insights into issues.
 These should not be used to identify root causes, but should be seen as symptoms to take into account with your other research, helping to paint the full picture of the inventory system.

 - Build and improve on relationships.
 Understand the limited perception audit clients often have of auditors.
 Turn your audit clients into allies by explaining internal audit’s goal is to understand how they do their jobs in order to help make improvements that make their lives easier.
 Once audit clients understand internal audit’s goal is to help the company, rather than to find errors, they are more likely to be helpful collaborators.

-To learn how AuditBoard can help you streamline your inventory audit process from end to end, contact us today for a customized demo by filling out the form below.
+To learn how AuditBoard can help streamline your inventory audits from end to end, contact us for a customized demo by filling out the form below.